Bachelor of Science in Public Health

 Public Health Nutrition Concentration (18 units)

-The concentration in Public Health Nutrition (PHN) focuses on applying nutrition concepts while integrating social context and structural factors to improve population health and reduce disease.
+The Public Health Nutrition (PHN) concentration focuses on applying nutrition concepts while integrating social context and structural factors to improve population health and reduce disease.
 Students will be trained to identify the social, cultural, economic, environmental, and structural factors that lead to nutrition-related health problems including undernutrition and overnutrition among diverse populations.
 Students will also learn to design, implement, and evaluate global, national, state, and local programs that can improve the nutritional status of the population as a whole and of vulnerable populations.
 Students are required to take nine concentration units and nine elective units.
 All elective units need to be 300- and 400-level courses.
 Six to nine elective units must be from the Department of Public Health list of electives, and up to three units of electives courses from other departments.
 The nine concentration units include HESC 350 – Nutrition: Vital Link to Better Health (3 units), HESC 470 – Childhood Obesity, Nutrition, and Social Context (3 units), and HESC 472 – Nutritional Assessment (3 units).

 **This concentration does not include a dietetic internship and does not prepare students to sit for the Registered Dietitian Exam.